DRHATL95/HowBot/README.md

 Check the connection string in `appsettings.json` in the Howbot.Worker project to verify its details if you have problems.

 Open the solution in Visual Studio and run it with ctrl-F5 (the Howbot.Worker project should be the startup project) or in the console go to the `src/Howbot.Worker` folder and run `dotnet run`.

-On startup the app queues up 10 URLs to hit (google.com) and you should see it make 10 requests and save them to the database and then do nothing, logging each second.

 ## References